I just really noticed the date.

 She's not really a little girl anymore.

-I can already see glimpses of the teen she’s becoming.
+I can already see peeks of that teenager that's coming.

-I’m a little sad that my last baby is growing up on me.
+I'm a little sad that my last baby is growing up on me, but of course, you can't keep them babies forever.

 I'm exhausted.